amanoj31/Prediction-CustomerLifetimeValue-CLV/README.md

 short, CLV is a powerful measure of customer value to a business based on historic transaction data; a metric which is hard to encapsulate in existing summary statistics such as total transactions, average purchase amount per transaction, or percentage of total sales.
 This project aims to predict the CLV of customers based on 1-year transaction data.
-First, we will extract customer-level information on purchases and returns from the data set to generate features per customer including Average Order Value (AOV), Days to Purchase (D2P), Gross Margin, and Recency, Frequency, Monetary (RFM) Metrics.
-Based on these features, we will build a regression model to estimate and predict CLV.
-After validating model assumptions and conducting goodness of fit analysis, we will compare our model to existing CLV models from other researchers who did not include returns as a part of their analysis.
-We will use both models to predict CLV of the same data set and analyze how differing methodologies and model assumptions influenced difference in CLV predictions.